nicolasshu/www/_posts/2022-01-13-github-ssh.md

 Enter file in which to save the key (/home/username/.ssh/id_ed25519):
 ```

 Here you may either enter a specific path for your key pair, or you may use the default location.
-Finally, you will
-be prompted to enter a password.
+Finally, you will be prompted to enter a password.
+By not adding a password, it will allow your authentication to Github to not require a password

 ```
 Enter passphrase (empty for no passphrase):